SlowO/playwrightProjectForAddEvent/README.md

 # Hi!

-## This is a *basic* Playright project in TypeScript for AddEvent's app.
+## This is a *basic* Playwright project in TypeScript for AddEvent's app.

 ### Follow these steps to run the tests: